shiva-cirus/google-cloud/docs/Firestore-batchsource.md

 authorization.
 Can be set to `auto-detect` when running on a Dataproc cluster.
 When running on other clusters, the file must be present on every node in the cluster.

-**Database Id:** Firestore database name.
+**Database Id**: Firestore database name.
 If no value is provided, the `(default)` database will be used.

-**Collection Name:** Name of the collection to read the data from.
+**Collection Name**: Name of the collection to read the data from.

-**Number of Splits:** Desired number of splits to divide the query into when reading from Cloud Firestore.
+**Number of Splits**: Desired number of splits to divide the query into when reading from Cloud Firestore.
 Fewer splits may be created if the query cannot be divided into the desired number of splits.

-**Output Schema:** Specifies the schema of the documents.
+**Include Document Id**: This decides whether to include document id in the output or not.
+This can have one two values:

+`true` - document id will be included.

+`false` - document id will not be included.

+Note, if `true` is selected, default document id name (`__id__`) or its alias must be present in the schema with non-nullable STRING type.

+**Document Id Alias**: Name of the field to set as the document id field.
+This value is ignored if the `Include Document Id` is set to `false`.
+If no value is provided, `__id__` is used.

+**Schema**: Schema of the data to read.
+Can be imported or fetched by clicking the `Get Schema` button.